Certora/vscode-certora-prover/DOCS.md

 If stdout in the `certoraRun` script changes, then the extension will break.

-2. We don't validate of the Settings form, so a user can create an incorrect `conf` file.
+2. We don't validate the Settings form, so a user can create an incorrect `conf` file.

 ## Usage